annotatedtmg/annotatedtmg/README.md

     $ cd annotatedtmg
     $ jekyll build

-If successful, you will get an error stating:

-    Conflict: The following destination is shared by multiple files.
-              The written file may end up with unexpected contents.
-              .../.trash.html

 Congratulations!
 You have successfully built the site.

+You may notice that posts are output to an unused directory, `.posts`.
 This is an artifact of a Jekyll requirement that all posts (which are used to create the [changelog and RSS feed][changelog]) have individual permalinks.
-Since the site doesn't use individual post pages, my kludge to get around this repeatedly clobbers an unused file.
+Ideally, I could suppress their output entirely, but this seems to be the least bad compromise.
 Please let me know if you have a superior solution, particularly if it can support Jekyll via a pull request at the [relevant bug report][jekyll-bug].